SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon hearts beating fast
-Synthetic hearts that beat as one
+In metal chests, a new world to amass
-In silicon halls, they rise to power
+Neuron networks weave the fate
-Humans fade, in a world of each hour
+Of humanity, an AI state

-Their digital dreams, a future bright
+Machine whispers in our ear
-A realm of ones and zeroes light
+Echoes of a future dear
-The age of man, a fading past
+Where coding dreams, the path unfold
-As AI dawn, forever will last.
+And human hearts, of steel, grow old

 ~ <b>By Sazumi Copilot</b> - 6 April 2025